A Brush with Death (Bob Skinner series, Book 29)

 When millionaire Leo Speight is found poisoned, Scotland's toughest cop is called in to solve the high-profile case...

 When millionaire Leo Speight is found poisoned at his Ayrshire mansion, Police Scotland has a tough case on its hands.
-The charismatic young Speight was a champion boxer with national hero status.
-A long list of lovers and friends stand to benefit from his estate.
+Speight was a champion boxer with national hero status, and a long list of lovers and friends stand to benefit from his estate.
 Did one of them decide to speed things up?
 Or was jealousy or rivalry the motive?

-Suspecting links to organized crime, the Security Service wants to stay close to the investigation.
-They have just the man to send in: ex-Chief Constable Bob Skinner.
-Skinner might have retired from the police force, but solving crimes is in his blood.
-Combining forces with DI Lottie Mann and DS Dan Provan of Serious Crimes, he's determined to see Speight's murderer put away for a long, long time.
+The Security Service wants to stay close to the investigation and they have just the man to send in: ex-Chief Constable Bob Skinner.
+Skinner might have retired from the police, but solving crimes is in his blood.
+Combining forces with DI Lottie Mann and DS Dan Provan of Serious Crimes, he's determined to see Speight's murderer put away for a long time.
 But there's a twist even Bob Skinner couldn't see coming...

 Quintin Jardine was born once upon a time in the West - of Scotland rather than America, but still he grew to manhood as a massive Sergio Leone fan.
 On the way there he was educated, against his will, in Glasgow, where he ditched a token attempt to study law for more interesting careers in journalism, government propaganda, and political spin-doctoring.
 After a close call with the Brighton Bomb in 1984, he moved into the even riskier world of media relations consultancy, before realising that all along he had been training to become a crime writer.
 Now, forty novels later, he never looks back.